Have you ever heard of the Berlin candy bomber?

-Just visit their ordering site, check a few boxes and then you can either head down to Gahanna for contactless pick-up at their front door, or wait at home for them to bring the Buckeye Candy Co. goodness to you.
+Just visit their ordering site, check a few boxes and then you can either head down to Gahanna for contactless pick-up at their front door, or wait at home for them to bring the sweet, sugary goodness to you.

 No, it’s not the same fun experience of going into the candy shop with your kiddos and feasting your eyes on all the choices as you wander up and down the aisles in amazement, but it does make candy safer and accessible for those who don’t want to risk actual in-person shopping right now.